slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 <dl class="as-table">
 <dt>Summary<dd>

 No requirements---L0 represents the lack of any sort of build environment provenance.

 <dt>Intended for<dd>

-Development or test builds of software that are built and run on the same machine, such as unit tests.
+Development or test builds of software that are built and run on a local machine, such as unit tests.

 <dt>Requirements<dd>